Prohovoch/Prohovoch/README.md

 - 👋 Hi, I’m @Prohovoch
-- 👀 I’m interested in apps development + system development
+- 👀 I’m interested in apps development + system development/cli/native
-- 💞️ I’m looking to create a cool stuff with C/C++/Python/ +Js
 - 📫 How to reach me (will be added soon)
 - 😄 No pronouns :(
 - ⚡ Fun fact: .-.